 Remember, anticipation builds excitement and kids learn a lot by taking responsibility for making a project happen.
 Brainstorm with your family about how to make this super fun for everyone.
 Empower your kids to do some of the planning about where are you'll go and what food you'll eat.
 Come up with a list of camping games, like camping bingo, scavenger hunts, and flashlight tag.
 Stress that everyone's contribution will be needed, and everyone will work together.

 3. Work with each child on a list of things for them to bring.

 Let them take the lead on their packing, checking off the items on the list.
 Kids can also take responsibility for part of the "family list."
-Don't forget matches and newspapers to start a fire, ingredients for s'mores, water bottles, drums and other musical instruments, messy art supplies, board games, cards, flashlights, extra towels, wipes, sleeping pads, magnifying glass, baggies for cool leaves, and rocks, snacks to keep kids happy while they're hiking, and of course bug spray and sunscreen.
+Don't forget matches and newspapers to start a fire, ingredients for s'mores, water bottles, drums and other musical instruments, messy art supplies, board games, cards, flashlights, extra towels, wipes, sleeping bags, magnifying glass, baggies for cool leaves and rocks, snacks to keep kids happy while they're hiking, and of course bug spray and sunscreen.

 4. If you don't have camping equipment, borrow it, rent it, or buy it used.